Memeriaj/osProject/README.md

 * Backspace printing space
 	By default, a backspace character will only move the cursor back and not change the character displayed on the screen at the location of the cursor.
 However, we have changed this to print a space at the previous location of the cursor, which makes the backspace key actually delete the character on the screen as well as in the buffer.
 * help
 	The "help" command shows a list of all of the other commands, what each of their purposes is, and calling procedures and parameters of each command.
+* edit
+	The "edit" command allows for the editing of an existing file.
+It uses the same line-by-line interface that "create" does, which uses <enter> to move to the next line and eventually exit the file.

 ## Notes
 Please note that the excuteProgram method in kernel.c still takes two